himouli/2026/SystemDesign.md

    - When there are multiple requests to the cache at the same time, one goes to DB, others wait ( reduces disk i/o, cpu computation)

  - Concept of Load leak:
    - Even when there is a cache hit, leak some load on the DB

+Session 2 Notes :

+- Caching at various different places - RAM, DISK
+  At Browser, CDN, LB , API Server, Database

+- Scaling - Always think Bottom Up
+-  Database -  Vertical Scaling, Horizontal Scaling - Read Replicas, Sharding
+-  Routing requests when you replicas , shard need knowledge of the Database topology
+-  Abstract it from the Api Server using RDS Proxy, Proxy SQL ( topology discovery , changes are offloaded to the proxy which maintainis the connection objects to the DB )